 Doctor of Physical Therapy – Program Features

-Maryville’s Doctor of Physical Therapy Program is a six and one-half year freshman-entry program.
+Maryville’s Doctor of Physical Therapy Program is a six and one-half year Early Assurance (freshman admit) program.
 Acceptance into the program as a freshman assures the student a place in the professional portion of the program if the student maintains satisfactory academic progress in the program.
 Students earn an undergraduate degree in Health Science upon successfully completing the first four years of the program.

 Program Outcomes – The information below is based on a three-year average.

 The graduation rate for the Physical Therapy Program at Maryville University is the percentage of students who began the professional phase of the program and graduated within three years.

 - Licensure Exam Pass Rate – 100% (2016 – 2018)